wics-uw/website/content/pages/office-policy.md

 ## Office Hours ##

-* Office hours and services are open only to ciswomen, transwomen and non-binary folks.
+* Office hours and services are open only to cis women, trans women and non-binary individuals.
 * The Code of Conduct is in effect at all times during office hours.

 ## Code of Conduct ##